 \Supported in part by NSF grant DMS-9704768.
+Minor corrections made August 31, 2000

 The proof of Theorem 1.1 uses methods similar to techniques of ergodic theory and topological dynamics for flows, invoking counting arguments and properties of the foliation geodesic flow.
 Our proof is fundamentally different that of Theorem 6.1, [5] for $C^2$ -foliations, which used delicate properties of the structure theory of $C^2$ -foliations of codimension one.